-The text shows a popular metaphor for a class definition: the cookie cutter.
-I like another: a file cabinet of forms and instructions.
+One popular metaphor for a class definition is to think of it as a cookie cutter.
+I prefer another: a file cabinet of forms and instructions.
 Think of the class as a master copy of a form that contains information about an object, how to create one, and instructions for how the object works.
 Each time we need a new instance of the object, we make a copy of that form and use it to keep track of the details of that object.